Kentucky judge shot at courthouse, governor says

 WHITESBURG, Ky. — (AP) — A judge in a rural Kentucky county was shot and killed at the local courthouse on Thursday, Gov. Andy Beshear announced.

-The district judge, who was not immediately identified, was shot in his chambers, the governor said in a social media post.
+The district judge was shot in his chambers, the governor said in a social media post.

+Sadly, I have been informed that a district judge in Letcher County was shot and killed in his chambers this afternoon.— Governor Andy Beshear (@GovAndyBeshear) September 19, 2024

+There is far too much violence in this world, and I pray there is a path to a better tomorrow. ^AB

 “There is far too much violence in this world, and I pray there is a path to a better tomorrow,” Beshear said.